Chr15w1986/Portfolio-1/README.md

 * Inspiredbicycles.com for the images
 * Wikipedia.com for more indepth information on the sport of trials riding
 * UCI and BIU Association for the use of rules on the sport of trials riding.
+#
+### With thanks to:

+- Code institute for the tutors and mentors on the course.
+- Matt bodden, for taking time out of his own studies to give his expert help and guidance with perfecting css.
+- My family for their support and patience.
+- Everybody on Slack for tips, advice, quick fixes and kind words.